 - Click Next:Component Configurations to configure components.

 Parameter Description Ingress Specify whether to install Ingress controllers.
 By default, the Install Ingress Controllers check box is selected.
-For more information, see Support for Ingress.Note If you want to select the Create Ingress Dashboard check box, you must first enable Log Service.
+For more information, see t16679.html#concept_zny_hrs_vdb.Note If you want to select the Create Ingress Dashboard check box, you must first enable Log Service.
 Volume Plug-in Only CSI is supported by ACK clusters that support sandboxed containers.
 ACK clusters can be automatically bound to Alibaba Cloud cloud disks, NAS volumes, and Object Storage Service (OSS) mounted to pods.
 For more information, see Storage management-CSI.
 Monitoring Agents

 Specify whether to install the CloudMonitor agent.
 After the CloudMonitor agent is installed on ECS nodes, you can view monitoring information about the nodes in the CloudMonitor console.
 The Prometheus monitoring service is available for users in the whitelist.